 Let’s say we have a mix proportion of 1:2:3 (cement:sand:aggregate) and we want to calculate the water-cement ratio.

 First, we need to calculate the weight of cement, which can be done using the following formula:

 Weight of cement = volume of cement x density of cement

 Let’s assume we need 0.1 cubic meters of cement for this mix.
 The density of cement varies depending on the type of cement, but for the sake of example, let’s use a density of 1440 kg/m³.

 Weight of cement = 0.1 m³ x 1440 kg/m³ = 144 kg

 Next, we can calculate the weight of water needed for this mix using the water-cement ratio formula:

-Water-cement ratio = weight of water / weight of cement
+Water cement ratio for m20 = weight of water / weight of cement